Complex Policy Implementation

 You may be using Deep Packet Inspection (DPI) technology to provide functions such as packet classification, usage monitoring, value added services or intelligent traffic routing – applications that have been providing policy enforcement information to your PCRF.
 You need to verify that these applications still perform correctly with your latest PCC implementations.

-With a single one rack unit server, dsTest can host more than 100,000,000 simulated subscribers.
+With a single one rack unit server, dsTest can host hundreds of millions simulated subscribers.
 It can also scale to beyond 5,000 emulated nodes to create a virtual network that routes various traffic types towards the device under test.

 dsTest is leading the performance testing market.
-Our interface applications such as Gx are completely stateful and capable of generating hundreds of thousands of transactions per second, thus elevating your PCRF testing to realistic network conditions.
+Our interface applications such as Gx are completely stateful and capable of generating millions of transactions per second, thus elevating your PCRF testing to realistic network conditions.